Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 Selects decoder source.
-Ensure that the parameters passed to this API match the encoder settings.
+Ensure that the woke parameters passed to this API match the woke encoder settings.

 Param[0]
 ^^^^^^^^